timvink/mkdocs-print-site-plugin/README.md

   - print-site
 ```

+> ⚠️ Make sure to put `print-site` to the **bottom** of the plugin list.
+This is because other plugins might alter your site (like the navigation), and you want these changes included in the print page.

 > If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.

 ## Documentation

 Available at [timvink.github.io/mkdocs-print-page-plugin](https://timvink.github.io/mkdocs-print-page-plugin/).

-## TODO
+## TODO for 1st release

 - Perhaps prevent the write file, by having the .md file be part of the package?
 Or put it in a tmp folder?
 See # https://github.com/greenape/mknotebooks/blob/master/mknotebooks/plugin.py#L126
-- Document known issues
+- Document known limitations
     - PDF bookmarks https://github.com/timvink/mkdocs-print-page-plugin/issues/1
     -  [instant loading](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/#instant-loading) feature with mkdocs material)
-- Add print button to every page?
-See approach described at https://github.com/danielfrg/mkdocs-jupyter
-- Ensure order of pages is consistent with navigation order, by making sure the plugin has been added last in the list.
-- ensure this plugin is defined last (to allow other plugins to make any modifications first).
-Return a warning if this is not the case.
+- Return a warning to the user if the `print-site` plugin is not defined last (to allow other plugins to make any modifications first).
 - Add option to change the print page title.
-- Add option to insert a Table of contents page.
-Here is how to create the leader dots and page numbers using CSS https://www.smashingmagazine.com/2015/01/designing-for-print-with-css/
-- Add option to insert a frontcover page http://blog.michaelperrin.fr/2019/11/04/printing-the-web-part-2-html-and-css-for-printing-books/
-- Display current chapter title in the footer http://blog.michaelperrin.fr/2019/11/04/printing-the-web-part-2-html-and-css-for-printing-books/
 - check if appending print page does not break nested navigations (perhaps unit test?)
 - check tables with lots of columns, deal with overflow
-- Option to add print url after links? https://css-tricks.com/snippets/css/print-url-after-links/
 - support different anchor links, or at least throw warning if different than #
   https://www.mkdocs.org/user-guide/writing-your-docs/
     ```yml